Fleas

 Head: Small, sloping head with piercing-sucking mouthparts for feeding on blood; look for 2 characteristic rows of small black spines (combs) on both sides of its head resembling a mustache (genal comb) and a mane of hair (pronotal comb)

-Body: Laterally compressed (appears flat when laid on its side) with overlapping body segments; covered with dark spines
+Body: Laterally flattened (appears flat when laid on its side) with overlapping body segments; covered with dark spines